gloiremao/BLE-Dial-Reader/README.md

 Android BleutoothLE Dail Reader
 ===================================

-This project is based on the Android BluetoothLE Sample
+This project is based on the Android BluetoothLE Sample Code.

 Introduction
 ------------

-This application will allow you to access the BlueDial from Motionics and upload the data to the database.
+This application will allow you to access the BlueDial and WiMer from Motionics and upload the data to the database.
+Features:
+-BluetoothLE Scan
+-BluetoothLE GATT service
+-BluetoothLE Notification
+-BluetoothLE Read/Write service
+-Http Post

 Requirement
 --------------